 Cheapest Clumping Clay Litter

-The cheapest clumping cat litter that we could find is the Dr. Elsey’s Cat Ultra Premium Clumping Cat Litter.
+The cheapest clumping cat litter I found was Dr. Elsey’s Premium Clumping Cat Litter.

 This litter is a great choice to prevent moisture from reaching the bottom of litter box or tray.